Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `modules` - Pointer to an array of `module_count` pointers to `struct limine_file` structures (see [File Structure](#file-structure) below).

+> [!NOTE]
+> If no modules are available, no response will be provided.

 ### RSDP Feature

 ID: